-Fidaxomicin: Data subsequently submitted by manufacturer prove added benefitJuly 24th, 2013 in Diseases, Conditions, Syndromes /
+Fidaxomicin: Data subsequently submitted by manufacturer prove added benefitJuly 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In the commenting procedure on early benefit assessment pursuant to the German Act on the Reform of the Market for Medicinal Products (AMNOG), under certain circumstances drug manufacturers may submit to the Federal Joint Committee (G-BA) additional documents for dossiers.
 The Institute for Quality and Efficiency in Health Care (IQWiG) has now assessed such additional information for two studies comparing the antibiotic fidaxomicin, which is used for diarrhoea caused by Clostridium difficile infections, with vancomycin.

 In contrast to the first dossier assessment, the Institute now sees proof of a minor added benefit of fidaxomicin versus the appropriate comparator therapy in patients with severe or recurrent disease.
 An added benefit is still not proven in patients with mild disease; the manufacturer provided no new data for this indication.